$384,520Average Value$218Average Price per Sq Ft23Homes For Sale

 Parks ideal for athletics

 At Root River Parkway, people enjoy archery, disc golf, hiking and sand volleyball.
 The Rock Sports Complex is home to six major league baseball replica fields.
 The venue hosts live music events, regional baseball tournaments and local league games.
 Oak Leaf Trail passes through the grounds and connects hikers and bikers to local parks.
 Locals visit Scout Lake Park to fish and walk its paved pathway.
-The community borders Whitnall Park, home to a botanical garden, 220 acres of protected land called the Wehr Nature Center and a section of Oak Leaf Trail.
+The neighborhood borders Whitnall Park, home to a botanical garden, 220 acres of protected land called the Wehr Nature Center and a section of Oak Leaf Trail.
 Whitnall also has an 18-hole championship golf course.

 The Root River Parkway offers a quick escape to nature.